 MYTH: Exercising during your period is bad for you

 You might feel low on energy and not feel like being active during your period but exercising is a great way to ease cramps, beat fatigue and boost your mood.
 You might not be in the mood to do anything too strenuous but you can certainly go for a gentle jog, walk or swim if you want!

 MYTH: You can’t go swimming on your period (especially in the ocean as sharks will attack you)

 It is perfectly fine and safe to go swimming while on your period and it can even help ease cramps.
 The best period product to use while swimming is a tampon as they are convenient and safe to use in water.
 (Sharks will not smell your period blood and attack you if you’re swimming in the ocean).

-Head back to the Periods landing page for more info.
+Head back to the Periods Campaign page for more info.